sak96/read_later/README.md

 |---|---|
 |![light](screenshots/light.png)|![dark](screenshots/dark.png)|

-## Features to be implemented
+## Roadmap

-- Language selection for text to speech.
+- Feature: Import and Export of URLs.
-- Speech rate.
+- Chore: Move model to command place to access by Tauri and Yew.

 ## Acknowledgment